bys0318/ConE/README.md

 # Modeling Heterogeneous Hierarchies with Relation-specific Hyperbolic Cones
-This is the codebase for the paper "Modeling Heterogeneous Hierarchies with Relation-specific Hyperbolic Cones".
+The codebase for the paper "Modeling Heterogeneous Hierarchies with Relation-specific Hyperbolic Cones" is released at https://github.com/snap-stanford/ConE.
+Check it out!
-The code will be released soon!
-The authors are working hard to make the codes and datasets available as soon as possible.